 Cost – 4/5

 The prices tend to be in the budget range and can creep up into the mid-priced range.
-These are are on the lower end of what Derwents usually cost.
+These are on the lower end of what Derwents usually cost.

 Overall Ranking – 3/5

 While Derwent tends to put out good products, these honestly fall a bit short.
 The relative lack of color selection, color accuracy, and messy use could be overlooked.
 But the fact that these “metallic” colored pencils aren’t all that “metallic” really drove down the rating.
-They might be an OK choice for someone wanting to blend and take advantage of the unique shimmery film these produce but beyond that there are better options out there.
+They might be an OK choice for someone wanting to blend and take advantage of the unique shimmery film these pencils produce but beyo, d that there are better options out there.